REITs, Real Estate Funds & Real Estate Mutual Funds. The Comparison

 There are three types of real estate funds:

-- Real estate exchange-traded funds: This type of fund owns the shares of real estate corporations and REITs.
+This type of fund owns the shares of real estate corporations and REITs. - Real estate mutual funds

-- Real estate mutual funds: This type of fund can be open- or closed-end and either actively or passively managed.
+This fund can be open- or closed-end and actively or passively managed. - Private real estate investment funds

-- Private real estate investment funds: Private real estate investments are professionally managed funds that invest directly in real estate properties.
+Private real estate investments are professionally managed funds that invest directly in real estate properties.
 These are available only to accredited or high-net-worth investors and typically require a significant minimum investment.

 What is a Real Estate Mutual Fund?